 Living in New York City, I often see all kinds of tours leading visitors around the city.
 Some are on foot while others are by bus.
 Tours offer sightseeing and city history or focus on a particular theme like food or a specific neighborhood.

 Curious to know which New York City day tours visitors raved about, I checked on TripAdvisor and was surprised to see a company I hadn’t heard of, New York Tour1, tours ranked #1.
 Over 10k happy visitors had included New York Tour1 in their New York itinerary!

-With a little research and planning, I decided I had to see what made New York Tour 1 tours stand out among so many others.
+With a little research and planning, I decided I had to see what made New York Tour 1 tours stand out among so many others and share my experience here on the travel blog.
 I signed up for a spot on their One Day New York City Tour.

 Now, I know you’re wondering can you really do NYC in a day?
 Of course not.
 You can’t do any big city in a day. 😉 But, as I set off on a cool, sunny, late fall day for this 6-hour New York City adventure, I had no idea how cleverly New York Tour1 would weave together the perfect NYC one day tour.

 Why You Need New York Tour1 in Your New York Itinerary

 I met the New York Tour1 guide and group in Times’ Square.
 I was the last to arrive (with 2 minutes to spare!) and was happy to see there were only 12 people including myself and the guide.

 One thing you can always count on in New York City is a crowd.
 Small group size is a major positive.
 It means less time waiting for everyone to cross streets and catch up.
 Small groups are also much more able to maneuver the city sidewalks with the least amount of time wasted.
 Big plusses when you want to maximize your NYC itinerary!